Best Practice

 Attributes are not to be used to get out of proper modularity and passing/returning.

-- All class variables must be private or protected unless there is good reason
+- All class variables must be private or protected.
+As exception to this rule is

 - Every variable that is read (returned) or written (assigned) from the outside

-of the class must have an appropriate getter (reading) and setter (writing)
+of the class must have an appropriate getter/accessor (reading) and setter/mutator (writing)

 for that variable (see below).